-Slower growth in the supply of Bitcoin will increase the price of the cryptocurrency in 2016 and demand outstrips the number of Bitcoins available.
+Slower growth in the supply of Bitcoin will increase the price of the cryptocurrency in 2016, as demand outstrips the number of Bitcoins available.

 Cryptocurrency is a digital currency not regulated by a central bank wherein encryption techniques are used to regulate the generation of units of currency and verify funds transfer.
 Bitcoin is the world’s first widely used cryptocurrency.